Eric-Gitau01/FreeCodeCamp--CSS-1/README.md

 # FreeCodeCamp--CSS-1
-This are all the css projects that are in freecode camp website
+This are all the css projects that are in free code camp website